MicrosoftDocs/azure-dev-docs/articles/terraform/hub-spoke-on-prem.md

 In this article, you learn how to:
 > [!div class="checklist"]

-> * Use HCL (HashiCorp Language) to implement an on-premises VNet in hub-spoke topology
+> * Implement an on-premises VNet in hub-spoke topology
-> * Use Terraform to create hub network appliance resources
+> * Create hub network appliance resources
-> * Use Terraform to create on-premises virtual machine
+> * Create on-premises virtual machine
-> * Use Terraform to create on-premises virtual private network gateway
+> * Create on-premises virtual private network gateway

 ## 1. Configure your environment